FH-Potsdam/disa-gotchi-gpt3/README.md

 # disa-gotchi-gpt3

-Playground for a virtual companion that provides assistance in anxiety situations – built on GPT-3.
+Playground for experimenting with the characteristics of a virtual companion to provide assistance in anxiety situations – built on GPT-3.
 The prototype is a simple web interface that allows the interaction with the companion through text.

+Developed at the University of Applied Sciences Potsdam as part of the research project DISA (https://disa.fh-potsdam.de/), funded by the German Federal Ministry of Education and Research (BMBF).

+Important note: in this state of development, the prototype should be used for research purposes only.
+Do not use it in real-life situations.

 ## Functioning

 The virtual companion is called Boo and has the personality of a friendly ghost.
-Through the interface users can share with Boo some thoughts or describe a situation.
+The interface allows sharing thoughts or situations.
 Then Boo, acting like a ghostly councelor, will reframe that thoughts in positive ones with an empowering, friendly voice.

 <img width="694" alt="Boo_Interface" src="https://github.com/FH-Potsdam/disa-gotchi-gpt3/assets/859148/837a63e8-2cd5-4cbc-a5c2-51beb6a7878e">